-When Season 4 was released a few weeks ago, I was cautiously optimistic.
+When Season 4 was released, I was cautiously optimistic.
 Would the show still be as edgy and quirky as it was?
 Could it avoid becoming bland and predictable despite its popularity?
 And most importantly, would Dan Levy’s character of David still be lick your fingers delicious?

 The answer to all three of those questions is, of course, a resounding YES.